turi-code/userguide/model_parameter_search/models.md

 The [`model_parameter_search.create`](https://dato.com/products/create/docs/generated/graphlab.toolkits.model_parameter_search.create.html) method has executed a search of parameters over a pre-defined space of possibilities.
 This can be helpful for newcomers who may not yet know the intricacies of each model and which parameters to consider in a first search.

-The GraphLab Create models that have default search ranges provided include:
+The following GraphLab Create models have default search ranges provided:
 - kmeans.create
 - logistic_classifier.create
 - boosted_trees_classifier.create